JLean30/jlean30/README.md

 ## About Me ✒️

-Web Content Publisher with extensive experience leading CMS, such as AEM, Sitecore, and WordPress.
+Senior Web Content Publisher with extensive experience leading CMS, such as AEM, Sitecore, and WordPress.
 With a strong front-end background, I am able to work efficiently on any web development project, applying best practices and demonstrating a deep understanding.

 ## Project I've done 🛠️
 Here there are a few projects built with Wordpress and hosting at AWS and Firebase.